Auditions

 Instrument-Specific Requirements

 • Applicants wishing to be considered for concertmaster or Principle second violin should prepare a video audition and send a YouTube link, sheet music, and CV to auditions@ottawapopsorchestra.ca.
-The successful candidate will receive a compensation of $150.00 (one hundred and fifty) CAD for each eligible service.
-Eligible services include all dress rehearsals and performances.
-All other rehearsals are not eligible for compensation.
+Successful candidates may be offered compensation for certain leadership duties, which will be discussed individually upon offer.
+Eligible services typically include dress rehearsals and performances, though specific details will be confirmed with selected applicants.

 Concertmaster Audition Requirements